 Brazilian Butt Lift Overview

-A BBL is a fat transfer procedure that uses your fat from another body area and places it in your buttocks.
+A BBL is a fat transfer procedure that uses your fat cells from another body area and places it in your buttocks.
 Your surgeon performs liposuction on your belly, sides, or hips to improve those contours.

 Then, some of the harvested fat is carefully injected into the buttocks.
 Fat transfer also can be performed in a breast augmentation if you don’t want to go up more than about one cup size.